dataweby/ToU-Classification/DATA_DICTIONARY.md

 # Data Dictionary

-See the `README.md` file for the project descritpion and content in which the dataset is used.
+See the `README.md` file for the project descriptions and content in which the dataset is used.
+For a detailed list of features used, check the `feature_dictionary.csv` file.

 ## 1. Dataset Provenance